Wink (duo): History

 Wink had a different style and image than many other J-pop idols of the era who focused on a "cute" style with sugar coated lyrics.
-The duo had emotionless facial expressions while they sang, and almost never smiled.
+The duo were instructed to be as emotionless as possible while performing.
 They also dressed in extravagant lolita fashions, and almost looked doll-like.
 This uniqueness in style distinguished them from their contemporaries and attributed to their success.
+Following "Samishii Nettaigyo", the duo released a string of #1 and #2 hits, and the duo continued to appear as mainstays on The Best Ten and Uta no Top Ten.